-By the summer of 1856, the political climate of the territory had shifted and Free-State sympathizers were outnumbering the pro-slavery advocates.
-A number of skirmishes took place in what has become known as Bleeding Kansas.
+By the summer of 1856, the political climate of the territory had shifted, and Free-State sympathizers were outnumbering the pro-slavery advocates.
+Several skirmishes took place in what has become known as Bleeding Kansas.

-One of the main pro-slavery advocates was a man named Colonel Henry T. Titus, who built a fortified log house about two miles south of Lecompton.
+One of the leading pro-slavery advocates was Colonel Henry T. Titus, who built a fortified log house about two miles south of Lecompton.
 After Free-State men had destroyed another slavery stronghold called Fort Saunders on August 15, 1856, the Jayhawkers turned their attention to Fort Titus the following day.
-At dawn, some 400 Free-Staters, divided into two parties, surrounded Fort Titus and a cannon was pointed directly at the fortified cabin.
-In the battle that ensued, the Free-State men killed one man and wounded six others, including Colonel Titus.
+At dawn, some 400 Free-Staters, divided into two parties, surrounded Fort Titus, and a cannon was pointed directly at the fortified cabin.
+In the ensuing battle, the Free-State men killed one man and wounded six others, including Colonel Titus.

 When the pro-slavery advocates finally surrendered, the Jayhawkers captured some 400 muskets, a large number of knives and pistols, 13 horses, several wagons, supplies and provisions, $10,000 in gold and bank drafts, and 34 prisoners.
 However, the Jayhawkers also suffered in the battle, with six men wounded and one killed.

-The victors then burned Fort Titus to the ground and the prisoners were taken to Lawrence where they were “exchanged” on August 18th under a treaty made between Governor Wilson Shannon and the Free-State leaders.
+The victors then burned Fort Titus to the ground, and the prisoners were taken to Lawrence, where they were “exchanged” on August 18 under a treaty between Governor Wilson Shannon and the Free-State leaders.
 Today, the Titus cabin has been rebuilt by the Lecompton Historical Society and sits about 100 yards southeast of the Territorial Capital Museum.

-In the fall of 1857, convention met in Constitution Hall and drafted the famous Lecompton Constitution, which would have admitted Kansas to the Union as a slave state.
+In the fall of 1857, a convention met in Constitution Hall and drafted the famous Lecompton Constitution, which would have admitted Kansas to the Union as a slave state.
 However, the constitution was rejected after intense national debate.
-The controversy contributed to the growing dispute soon to erupt in the Civil War.
-The Lecompton Constitution failed, in part, because the antislavery party won control of the territorial legislature in the election of 1857.
+The controversy contributed to the growing dispute in the Civil War.
+The Lecompton Constitution failed partly because the antislavery party won control of the territorial legislature in the election of 1857.
 The new legislature met at Constitution Hall and immediately began to abolish the pro-slavery laws.
 The victorious free-state leaders chose Topeka as the capital when Kansas became a state in 1861.

 That year, the Southern Methodist Church of stone and in 1858, the first school in Lecompton would be taught in this building.
-The Presbyterians also build a church in 1858.
+The Presbyterians also built a church in 1858.

-The Rowena Hotel, completed in 1858 was financed by Lecompton investors hoping to convince the territorial legislature to keep the capital in Lecompton.
+The Rowena Hotel, completed in 1858, was financed by Lecompton investors hoping to convince the territorial legislature to keep the capital in Lecompton.
 It was advertised as one of the finest hotels in the territory.
 Business at the Rowena fell off soon after 1861 when the capital was moved to Topeka.
-The building was sold in 1865 to the United Brethren Church as home to newly founded Lane University.
-It continued to be used as a dormitory until 1902 at which time it became the H.D.
+The building was sold in 1865 to the United Brethren Church as home to the newly founded Lane University.
+It continued to be used as a dormitory until 1902 when it became the H.D.
 Larimer Hardware and Implement Store until 1916.
-Afterward,it changed hands many times and by 1947 the building had deteriorated so badly that it had to be demolished.
+Afterward, it changed hands many times, and by 1947 the building had deteriorated so severely that it had to be demolished.
 Later, the City of Lecompton purchased the vacant lots where the hotel had once stood and created Rowena Park in 1982.

-Lecompton, at the height of its prosperity, in 1857-58, was quite a flourishing town.
-By 1858, it had a number of large hotels, four church organizations, the United States Court, and the U.S. land office.
-It was also headquarters for stage lines to Kansas City, Leavenworth, and St. Joseph, Missouri and was called home to more than 1000 people.
-During the years 1856-1858, between 700-1000 U.S. cavalrymen and territorial militiamen were also stationed in the Lecompton area.
+At the height of its prosperity in 1857-58, Lecompton was quite a flourishing town.
+By 1858, it had several large hotels, four church organizations, the United States Court, and the U.S. land office.
+It was also the headquarters for stage lines to Kansas City, Leavenworth, and St. Joseph, Missouri, and was called home to more than 1,000 people.
+During the years 1856-1858, between 700-1,000 U.S. cavalrymen and territorial militiamen were also stationed in the Lecompton area.

 Though Lecompton was not destined to become the town its founders hoped it would be, Lane University was established by the United Brethren Church in the old Rowena Hotel Building in January 1865.
 Thirteen acres of the old territorial capitol grounds, together with the abandoned foundation of the capitol building, were donated to the university by the State of Kansas the same year.

-On September 26, 1865, the Kansas New Era newspaper was established at Lecompton, but its time was brief in the city, as on May 22, 1867, the paper was moved to Medina in Jefferson County, and later, to Valley Falls, where it became the Valley Falls New Era.
+On September 26, 1865, the Kansas New Era newspaper was established at Lecompton.
+Still, its time was brief in the city, as on May 22, 1867, the paper was moved to Medina in Jefferson County and later to Valley Falls, where it became the Valley Falls New Era.

-In 1872, the Atchison, Topeka & Santa Fe Railroad was built through Lecompton, which breathed some new life into the waning community and in the early 1880s, the community began to experience more prosperity, though its population was only about 300.
-At that time, quite a number of good, substantial frame houses were built and other building improvements made.
+In 1872, the Atchison, Topeka & Santa Fe Railroad was built through Lecompton, which breathed new life into the waning community.
+In the early 1880s, the community began to experience more prosperity.
+However, its population was only about 300.
+At that time, quite several good, substantial frame houses were built, and other building improvements were made.
 However, that same year the Presbyterian Church was sold and then used as a private residence.
-In the meantime, the roof had blown off on the Southern Methodist Church and part of one side fell down.
+In the meantime, the roof had blown off on the Southern Methodist Church, and part of one side fell down.
 It was never rebuilt.

 In 1882 the United Brethren Church added a two-story building to Lane University on the south half of the old unfinished capital foundation.

-In 1891 Lane University was once again expanded to embrace preparatory, normal, commercial, and college departments, a divinity school, and special departments of music and elocution.
-By 1900; however, the population of the school had fallen to just 178 students and 11 faculty.
+In 1891 Lane University was again expanded to embrace preparatory, normal, commercial, and college departments, a divinity school, and special departments of music and elocution.
+By 1900, however, the school’s population had fallen to 178 students and 11 faculty members.
 In 1902, it was merged with Campbell University to form Campbell College and moved to Holton, Kansas.
-The building was then used a highschool until a new one was built in 1927.
+The building was then used as a high school until a new one was built in 1927.
 Today Lane University is a museum known as Lane University & Territorial Capital Museum, dedicated to Kansas history before the Civil War.
 It is listed on the National Register of Historic Places.

 A new Lecompton Rural High School was built in 1927 and continued to serve students until 1970.
 Still standing, the building is owned by the City of Lecompton.